AAIR-lab/ATAM/README.md

 ## Installation

-Packages required
+Requirements
-- Python 2.7.9
+- Python Version    : 2.7.9 to 2.7.17
-- Networkx-2.20
-- PyDot-1.2.3
-- FCL
-- OpenSceneGraph
-- OpenRave
-- ROS
-- OpenRave_catkin
-- prpy
-- or_urdf
+- Ubuntu OS Version : 16.04 / 18.04

-To install all the dependencies mentioned above, please follow the instruction at <a href="https://github.com/AAIR-lab/TMP_Merged/blob/master/SETUP.md">Here</a>
+To install all the dependencies related to TMP please run the install_tmp_dependencies.sh script.

 To run the code, run **_TMP.py_**